 CLEAN & MAINTAIN YOUR GRILL

 Check your BBQ the day BEFORE your guests arrive and make sure it’s clean and useable.
 Many of us are in the habit of opting to clean the BBQ the next time we use it… which sometimes means a year later!
 Plan your BBQ menu and try to take note of everyone’s preferences – especially those with allergies like myself who can’t have dairy.
 Now all you need is to put your drinks on ice and wait for your guests to arrive.
+Here is some more information on ways to have a perfect barbecue.

 Happy BBQ-ing beauties!